 0. General

 0.1.
 Make (trade name of manufacturer):

-0.2.
-Type:
+0.2. Туре:

 0.2.1.
 Commercial name(s) (if available):

 0.3.
-Means of identification of type, if marked on the vehicle :
+Means of identification of type, if marked on the vehicle:

 0.3.1.
 Location of that marking:

 0.4.
-Category of vehicle :
+Category of vehicle:

 0.5.
 Name and address of manufacturer:

 0.6.
 Name(s) and address(es) of assembly plant(s):

 0.7.
 Name and address of the manufacturer's representative (if any):

 1. General construction characteristics of the vehicle

 1.1.
 Photographs and/or drawings of a representative vehicle:

 1.6.
 Position and arrangement of the engine:

 9. Bodywork

 9.1.
 Type of bodywork:

 &lt;sup>1 Delete where not applicable (there are cases where nothing needs to be deleted when more than one entry is applicable).
-If means of idmitigation of time contains characters not relevant to describe the vahials time contains.

-If means of identification of type contains characters not relevant to describe the vehicle type covered by this information document, such characters shall be represented in the documentation by the symbol "?" (e.g. ABC??123??).
-As defined in the Consolidated Resolution on the Construction of Vehicles (R.E.3.), document www.unece.org/trans/main/wp29/wp29wgs/wp29gen/wp29resolutions.html
+&lt;sup>2 If means of identification of type contains characters not relevant to describe the vehicle type covered by this information document, such characters shall be represented in the documentation by the symbol "?" (e.g. ABC??123??).

-As defined in the Consolidated Resolution on the Construction of Vehicles (R.E.3.), document ECE/TRANS/WP.29/78/Rev.2, para.
-2. -
+&lt;sup>3 As defined in the Consolidated Resolution on the Construction of Vehicles (R.E.3.), document ECE/TRANS/WP.29/78/Rev.3, para.
+2. www.unece.org/trans/main/wp29/wp29wgs/wp29gen/wp29resolutions.html